droveda/oauth2-openidconnect-course/NOTES04.md

 ![Hybrid Encryption](/images/PKCE-flow.png)

 ### LAB PKCE
-code_verifier = This is a dumb verifier (In real world scenarios, the code_verifier must be much londer and generated dynamically for each authorize request)
+code_verifier = "This is a dumb verifier" (In real world scenarios, the code_verifier must be much londer and generated dynamically for each authorize request)
 https://tonyxu-io.github.io/pkce-generator (To generate code verifier)

 usdhsdskajsdksdjaskdjsakdjsak